 When speaking with relatives about family history, I am often told to keep this piece of information between you, me and the gate post.
 Respecting sensibilities, I will share my family stories entwine with historical events from Copiah, Jefferson and Lincoln Counties, Mississippi, from gate post to gate post.

 After her mother's death, Grandma Gert was raised by Richmond Overton's mother, Alice.
 The twist to the story is that Alice was married to Elijah Usher.
-Alice either raised her granddaughter or she raised her husband's child.
 I remember snippets of conversation between my grandmother and her children concerning her paternity.
-Grandma's attitude was that she was "mama's baby, papa's maybe."
+Grandma's attitude was she was "mama's baby, papa's maybe."

 The records show the uncertainty but lean toward Richmond Overton being the daddy.
 1910 - In the household of Lige and Alice Usher, her name is Gertrude Overton.
 This is the only census I find Grandma before her marriage.
 1919 - Grandma's Marriage Record - She is Gertrude Overton.
 1924 - Grandma's Daughter's Notification of Birth Registration - Gertrude Eusher